SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-16-shot-yet-again.md

   initial pandemic peak?
 See how it grinds on much longer?  _That's_ the state of COVID-19 today, with _more_ infections over _longer_ periods of time.
 - See the purple part at the furthest right, where it's rising higher than the initial peak?
-That's what's happening _now_, and predicted for the next couple months.
+That's what's happening _now_ (and predicted for the next couple months).

 What part of that plot says to you that COVID-19 has "gone away"?
 None of it, that's what.